 - however many potatoes you normally use for your mash

 - handful of jalapeños

-- 50ml of chicken stock – add more if you have ‘dry’ potatoes – just keep an eye on them and make sure they don’t boil dry
+- 50ml of chicken or vegetable stock – add more if you have ‘dry’ potatoes – just keep an eye on them and make sure they don’t boil dry

 - 30g of hard goats cheese (optional) (HEA)